Reform of the Planning System and Transfer of Planning Functions

 The Planning (Northern Ireland) Act 2011 received Royal Assent on 4 May 2011.

 The Act will provide for the transfer of the majority of planning functions from central government to district councils as part of local government reform, as well as a number of reforms to the planning system.
-In the meantime, work is progressing to introduce a Planning Bill which will enable the Department to introduce some of the reform measures in advance of transfer.
+As an interim measure, work had been progressing to introduce a Reform Bill which would have enabled the Department to introduce some of the reform measures in advance of transfer.
+However the Environment Minister announced on 22 October 2013 that he had decided not to move the Planning Bill to Further Consideration Stage either now or in the future.
+Therefore work on the Planning Reform Bill has now halted and refocused on the subordinate legislation necessary to implement the Planning Act (NI) 2011.

 Transfer of the majority of planning functions to the new 11 councils is due to take place in April 2015.
 To take forward this work a Project Board and Project Team have been set up.